The Elephant in the Room is a feature film I wrote and directed.

 And I haven’t been able to cast it while waiting for that.

 But I have actors in mind.
-A group of four who did a Zoom read-through of an early version of the script last year.
+Some who helped me with a Zoom read-through of an early version of the script last year.
 (Yes, I’ve gotten lots of notes and done many rewrites.)

-Offers have just gone out to their agents.
+Offers have just gone out to the agents of my first choices.

 While waiting for the union, we secured locations, permits, insurance and key crew – all we could do prior to this point.